 It costs nearly 5 times as much to attract a new customer than to keep an existing one.
 Woah!
 5 times!
 Customers are the fuel that keep your business running.
 The famous Pareto Principle, also called the ‘80/20 Rule, is also applicable here.
 It denotes that 80% of future sales for any business will come from 20% of existing customers.
+Now you know what you need to focus on, i.e, hardcore ecommerce customer retention strategies.

-Customer retention is now more essential than ever due to the increasingly fickle-minded shopping habits of the modern consumer.
+Customer retention strategies ecommerce is now more essential than ever due to the increasingly fickle-minded shopping habits of the modern consumer.
 In addition, consumers are not just limited to a single device anymore.
 So keeping them engaged has become a challenging task.
 Sellers who don’t keep abreast of changing consumer patterns will surely lag behind and lose precious customers, one after one.

 1. Be where your Customers are